maiksteffan/Sequenzboard/README.md

 ### ⏱ Highscore Challenges

 #### Memory Challenge
-How many sequences can you remember?
+How many consecutive Moves can you remember?
 **Today’s best:** 15

 #### Reaction Time